 A restaurant is primarily known for its food and services.
 You need to have an expert chef whose cooking would lure customers to the restaurant.
 And you need a well-trained staff whose efficiency and hospitality charms the customers even more.

 A restaurant faces more competition than any other business.
-This is because (as mentioned previously) everyone thinks they can run a restaurant and don’t hesitate in realizing their dream.
+This is because (as mentioned previously) everyone thinks they can run a restaurant and don’t hesitate to realize their dream.
 Restaurants emerge and go out of business regularly.
 Therefore, the attrition rate of the staff is quite high.
-Added to this, are the long and tough hours and a meager pay.
+Added to this are the long and tough hours and meager pay.
 Junior level staff have been known to switch jobs for as low as Rs 500.

-Acquiring and retaining a good staff is a top concern, and one of the biggest challenges faced while running a restaurant.
+Acquiring and retaining good staff is a top concern and one of the biggest challenges in running a restaurant.
 Developing a good work culture and giving employees benefits helps a lot in retaining them.
 Read these tips on how to keep your restaurant staff happy and motivated here.

 2. Designing the Right Menu

 It also becomes difficult for the chef to prepare a wide variety of dishes in a limited time.
-A complex menu requires varied raw materials that might turn bad if not consumed timely.
+A complicated menu requires varied raw materials that might turn bad if not consumed timely.
 Find out how to create an attractive and efficient restaurant menu design here.

 3. Internal Thefts